andrew-morris/coding-homework/README.md

 * Extra credit: Include an option to show hidden files
 * Extra credit: Include an option to show exact file size
 * Extra credit: Include an option to show file size in human
+* Extra credit: Implement separate terminal colors for files and directories